-Many of the Westchester Library System member libraries offer hotspots that you can borrow (free) to access the internet at home or while traveling.
+Many of the Westchester Library System member libraries offer hotspots and chromebooks that you can borrow (free) to access the internet at home or while traveling.

 Harrison Public Library